open-data-rescue/climate-data-rescue/README.md

 ### Field

-A Field belongs to an Entity.
+A Field belongs to an Fieldgroup.
 A Field has a key which is used in the Annotation data hash.
 The 'kind' defines how the transcription field is rendered in the UI (currently text/select/date are supported).

 #### Relationships
-- belongs to: entity
+- belongs to: fieldgroups

 #### Attributes
 - string   "name"